-If you thought your Christmas lights looked good, think again after seeing these outrageous displays.
+If you thought your Christmas lights looked impressive, think again after seeing these outrageous displays.

 Candy Cane Lane

-For nearly 40 years Candy Cane Lane, also known as Morse Drive, in Pacific Grove, California near Monterey, has lit up the street with unique Christmas looks.
-This giant nutcracker is certainly outrageous but Candy Cane Lane has also had the Little Mermaid, Snoopy, Tweety Bird, Buzz Lightyear and the gang from Sesame Street show up.
-These are the best small towns for Christmas lights.
+For nearly 40 years Candy Cane Lane, also known as Morse Drive, in Pacific Grove, California, near Monterey, has lit up the street with unique Christmas looks.
+This giant nutcracker is certainly outrageous but Candy Cane Lane has also had the Little Mermaid, Snoopy, Tweety Bird, Buzz Lightyear, and the gang from Sesame Street show up.
+For something beautiful but a little more toned down, these are the best small towns for Christmas lights.

-Normally the only pirates you think about around the holidays are porch pirates but this south London features an inflatable ship complete with skeleton pirates.
-Speaking of porch pirates, here’s how you can foil them at your door.
+Normally the only pirates you think about around the holidays are porch pirates, but this south London home features an inflatable ship complete with skeleton pirates.
+Check out these wacky Christmas inflatables that your neighbors might not like.

 Quite the choir

 It’s not only choir singers that make this phalanx of illuminated figures.
 It’d be hard not to get a feeling that someone is watching you at this home in Dyker Heights in Brooklyn.
-Stay safe this holiday season and avoid these decorations because they can be fire hazards.
+We wonder if they sing any of these top 20 Christmas songs of all time.

 Festival of lights

 Over in London on Lower Morden Lane, Sylvia Queenborough has been dressing up her house for more than 20 years.
 Not only is she spreading Christmas cheer, she’s also donating the money she raises from visitors to a nearby hospice center.
 Pictured is David Clark’s house and it’s a wonder how he sleeps at night with all the lights outside.
 Find out what people eat for Christmas dinner in the U.K. and 18 other countries around the world.